Skip to content

 It is important to have a comprehensive business plan in your hand.
 First of all, identify the land area.
 According to the land area and agro-climatic condition, choose the right variety.
 Additionally, do some market research.
 It is important to have a clear idea about the local demand for lavender.

 Calculate the input cost.
-Generally, input cost includes the cost related to seeds, fertilizer, plant protection, and equipment purchase including hiring and labor cost.
+Generally, input cost includes the cost related to seeds, fertilizer, plant protection, and equipment purchase including hiring and labor costs.

 Additionally, you must have a marketing plan.
 If your lavender crop is marketed correctly then you are sure to see success.
 Advertising is a large part of a successful business.